nestauk/innovation_sweet_spots/README.md

 - Specify the path to this file in `.env` file, by adding a new line with `export GUARDIAN_API_KEY=path/to/file`
 - Use the functions in `innovation_sweet_spots.getters.guardian`

+To see examples of using our public discourse analysis tools, check `innovation_sweet_spots/analysis/examples/public_discourse_analysis`.

 ### Hansard

 Coming soon...